Best Aluminium Profile (8020) Sim Rigs 2023: Buyers Guide

 Next Level Racing F-GT Elite

-Next Level Racing is a very well known name within sim racing, producing some of the finest mid-range sim racing equipment around.
-With the F-GT Elite they have stepped up into the world of aluminium profile sim rigs for the first time.
-And it is an incredibly impressive sim rig.
+Next Level Racing is a very well-known name within sim racing, producing some of the finest mid-range sim racing equipment around.
+With the F-GT Elite, they have stepped up into the world of aluminium profile sim rigs for the first time, and it is an incredibly impressive sim rig.

 The first thing you’ll notice is how racy it looks.
 Unlike many traditional 8020 sim rigs, the F-GT Elite features a swept-back look.
 This both looks good and serves the purpose of bringing your racing wheel closer to your body while keeping the vertical supports further away.
 This allows you to get in and out of this sim rig easier.